9 Neural Networks

 Backpropagation is how a neural network learns from its mistakes.
 You can think of it like how a child learns to shoot a basketball:

-- Take a shot: The child throws the ball — this is the network making a prediction.
+- Take a shot: The child throws the ball.
+This is the network making a prediction.

-- See the result: The child sees if the shot missed or scored — this is the model calculating the error.
+- See the result: The child sees if the shot missed or scored.
+This is the model calculating the error.

 - Figure out what went wrong: Did the shot go too far?
-Was the angle off? — this is feedback.
+Was the angle off?
+This is feedback.

-- Adjust next time: The child throws again, tweaking their motion — this is weight adjustment using backpropagation.
+- Adjust next time: The child throws again, tweaking their motion.
+This is weight adjustment using backpropagation.

 How It Works in a Neural Network

-- The prediction is the forward pass — the model computes \(f_\theta(x)\).
+- The prediction is the forward pass where the model computes \(f_\theta(x)\).

 - The error is the difference between predicted and actual values: \(y_i - f_\theta(x_i)\).